This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 Explore the best cenotes

 Mexico has unique natural formations called cenotes.
+These are the little hidden gems in Cancun.
 These natural pools are formed in limestone caves and are known for their beautiful blue water and cliff jumping opportunities.
 Some cenotes are open-air, while others are hidden away in cave systems.

 There are dozens to choose from in the area around Cancun, and you can easily reach them via Colectivo or taxi.
 Some of the best include the Cenote Mojarras, Cenote Verde Lucero and Cenote La Noria.
 Take a full-day tour and explore the ruins and Cenotes all with a guided tour.
 We love having a guided tour as it includes information on the ruins, food, and transportation!